What Can Pilots See in Cloud?

 Pilot Actions in Turbulence

 Passenger comfort is a high priority for pilots so when the aircraft enters turbulence they are almost always doing their best to get out of it.
 This is not because it’s dangerous, but because it’s uncomfortable for both the passengers and crew.
 The pilots don’t like it any more than you do.
-To get out of it, pilots are regularly speaking to air traffic control and other aircraft to see what levels are free of turbulence or where along the route it might subside.
+To get out of it, pilots are regularly speaking to air traffic control and other aircraft to see what levels are free of turbulence or where along the route the turbulence might subside.

 Unfortunately on some days, turbulence is prevalent at all levels and is impossible to avoid.
-In extremely rare cases where there is severe to extremely turbulence, the pilots may decide to divert the aircraft and land, but this is very, very rare.
+In extremely rare cases where there is severe to extreme turbulence, the pilots may decide to divert the aircraft and land, but this is very, very rare.

 Turbulence Categorisation